With China Tourist Visa Resumed,

 5) Pay attention to high altitude sickness during the trek

-Try not exerting yourself if you suffer from altitude sickness, please consider stopping ascending.
-Otherwise more serious problems may occur.
-The only remedy for the altitude sickness is to walk to a lower altitude.
+Try not to exert yourself if you suffer from altitude sickness, please consider stopping ascending.
+Otherwise, more serious problems may occur.
+The only remedy for altitude sickness is to walk to a lower altitude.

 To make sure you have a safe journey, our Tibetan guides will walk by your side and be above attentive to your needs.
-They will check the oxygen level and pulse of you with Pulse Oximeters.
-And the life-saving Hyperbaric Oxygen Chamber is also prepared at Mt.Kailash for emergency.
+They will check your oxygen level and pulse you with Pulse Oximeters.
+And the life-saving Hyperbaric Oxygen Chamber is also prepared at Mt.Kailash for emergencies.
 24/ 7 call is at your service, etc.

 Conclusion